Where does my refund money go after CBP approves?

 How long does a tariff refund take?

 Refund timing is governed by federal statute, not by Tariffi.
 CBP has up to two years to decide a protest under 19 U.S.C. § 1515, though most CAPE Phase 1 claims process faster.
-After CBP allows your claim, Treasury ACHs the refund within 3-5 business days.
+After CBP allows your claim, Treasury ACHs the refund directly into your own bank account within 1-3 business days.
 CIT filings for older entries add court calendar time.

 How much does Tariffi charge?